mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

 ...
 ```

-Once you have built stage1, you can use it build the recursive bootstrap, generating the cross module optimization meta modules this time.
+Once you have built stage1, you can use it to build the recursive bootstrap, generating the cross module optimization meta modules this time.

 ```
 $ ./build.sh env bash